-The purpose of the annual Provost and Vice Chancellor for Academic Affair’s Scholar-Teacher Awards is to recognize faculty members who effectively integrate research/creative activity in classroom teaching.
+The purpose of the annual Provost and Senior Vice Chancellor for Academic Affair’s Scholar-Teacher Awards is to recognize faculty members who effectively integrate scholarship (research/creative activity) in classroom teaching.
 The award winners will excel in these two central facets of faculty responsibility.
 The recognition will provide additional opportunities for these outstanding faculty members to mentor others.

-Each college in Academic Affairs and and college or school in Health Sciences will review its established recipient selection procedures in keeping with the purpose for the award.
+Each college in Academic Affairs and each college or school in Health Sciences will review its established recipient selection procedures in keeping with the purpose for the award.
 Except for the Thomas Harriot College of Arts and Sciences and the Brody School of Medicine, which may select three recipients, each college in Academic Affairs and Health Sciences may recognize annually one scholar-teacher.
-(A scholar-teacher need not be selected by each unit every year.)
-The Provost and VCAA will provide visibility for the awards and the annual recipients.
+(A scholar-teacher need not be selected by each unit every year, and numbers per college/school may change as the result of reorganization.)
+The Provost and Senior VCAA will provide visibility for the awards and the annual recipients.

 Criteria: The faculty member recognized with this award will

 - demonstrate excellence in the classroom, as evidenced by

 - have an outstanding record of scholarly accomplishments, as evidenced by

 - effectively integrate research/creative activity in classroom teaching